unitythemaker/deployer/README.md

 4. It will be available at `http://localhost:8080`

 For debugging, you can run `docker logs -f bulut-server` to see the logs.

+### 🧰 Build from source

+Currently, there are no prebuilt binaries for the server.
+You can build it yourself.

+1. Clone the repository
+2. Run `go build -o bulut-server ./server`
+3. Run `./bulut-server`
+4. You can optionally add it to your PATH